sav-che/TL-2/Authors/Bizzozero, Giacomo {std. Bizz.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 184](https://www.biodiversitylibrary.org/item/103859#page/194/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 184](https://www.biodiversitylibrary.org/page/33265381) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bizzozero, Giacomo {std.
 Bizz.}|first entry]] for this author

 ### Author

 \* Bizzozero, Giacomo (1852-1885), Italian botanist, born nr.
 Vicenza, moved with his family to Padua in 1860, trained to be a gardener, as such at the Botanical Garden of Padua (with a short period in a commercial garden in the province Este), later as an assistant gardener and ultimately, 1883, assistant to the director (P.A.
-Saccardo). (*Bizz.*).
+Saccardo).
+**Abbreviated name**: *Bizz.*

 #### Herbarium and types